 Recommendation

-Choose Nike if you want performance + culture.
+Choose Nike if you want performance + cultural influence.

-Choose smaller brands if you want minimalist aesthetics or budget-friendly gear.
+Choose smaller brands if you prefer minimalist design or lower prices.

 FAQs